5 Tips and Tricks: Maximize Beanstack for Your Summer Reading Challenge

 3. Build and test (and test again!)

 Testing out your reading challenges as you build them helps you troubleshoot potential problems, and there are many easy ways to do so.
 For instance, the client-success simulator helps resolve issues as they arise, highlighting issues that need to be fixed with a red, yellow, or green indicator.
-We recommend setting up a test family account with volunteer access; give this test account a name like “Summer 2022 Family,” so it’s easy to delete once you’re finished experimenting.
+We recommend setting up a test family account with volunteer access; give this account a name like “Summer 2024 Test” so it’s easy to delete once you’re finished experimenting.
 As a final check, you can also request that the client-services team review your challenges to ensure you’re good to go.

 train